 In a certain sense, all this may sound strange and ominous but, Wingate appears to give us signals about the future, and he and what St. Malachy had said are arranged side-by-side in Alert: For The Times, Book of Secrets for you to explore more deeply.
 Like Saint Pope John Paul II, WIngate has a great love of the Blessed Mother.

-So he was taken to a convent by car.
+He was taken to a convent by car.

 He was taken inside where he saw Sister Lucia speaking to other nuns.
 All in their brown habits.
 One of the nuns handed Father Wingate the letter.
 Sister Lucia turned to him after one of the nuns told her, “Here is the trumpeter.”